 Today is race day for one of Europe’s oldest trail races, the venerable 23-km Cross du Mont-Blanc, and a more recent 10-km trail race.
 Run the Alps has entries available for trip participants who want to enjoy a classic Alps trail race!

-Today, you’ll have the option of running the famed Chamonix Marathon.
+Today, you’ll have the option of running the famed Mont Blanc marathon.
 For those of us not racing, we’ll tackle another of Chamonix’s great trail runs, perhaps taking a gondola to the Swiss border at Col Balme, and running high into the alpine zone to the French Alpine Club, Albert Premier, on the side of a glacier.
 An option exists to cheer on racers as they run along the scenic Aiguillette des Possettes.
 We’ll end the day with a celebratory farewell dinner in Chamonix.

 Plan to arrive the day your tour starts, at the latest.
 Note that flights from the US usually arrive on the following day, so schedule accordingly.
 The closest airport is Geneva, about two hours away.
 This tour includes individual airport pickup in Geneva.